Search Sunny

-During my first year of college, I remember sitting down in a huge classroom and feeling lost in a lecture I didn’t fully understand.
-I kept thinking, “How am I ever going to get this?”
-My professor seemed so far away in the middle of the classroom, teaching his material confidently, Reaching out to him seemed intimidating, to say the least.
+During my first year of college, I remember sitting in a huge classroom and feeling lost in a lecture I didn’t fully understand.
+I kept thinking, “How will I ever get this?”
+My professor seemed so far away in the middle of the classroom, teaching his material confidently.
+Reaching out to him seemed intimidating, to say the least.

 For some advice on reaching out to your professors and instructors, I decided to reach out to one of mine!
 I spoke to instructor Nicole Trombley from the Mary Lou Fulton Teachers College about her advice on dos and don’ts for students: